Amateur Rider Series

 Duke Of Gloucester Cup History

 Ingrained in the history of New Zealand racing is the Duke Of Gloucester Cup, which is held at a different racecourse every year.
+The 2024 Duke of Gloucester Cup was held at Hastings on Saturday 29 June and was won by Caitlin McKee aboard Meandeel, for trainer Ken Harrison.

 One of the most memorable racedays in the Marton Jockey Club’s proud history took place in 1935 when Prince Henry, the Duke of Gloucester, who was the son of the reigning monarch King George V attended the Club’s New Year’s day race meeting at Marton.